Jake Scrimshaw

-Early and personal life
+Early life

 Scrimshaw was born on the Isle of Wight, growing up in Ryde.
 He attended Ryde Academy.

 Career

 Scrimshaw began his career at AFC Bournemouth, joining them at the age of 15 following a trial with the club.
 He spent the 2018–19 season on loan at Poole Town, scoring 17 goals in 23 games in all competitions for the club.
 Following the loan spell he was praised by the club's manager, and turned professional with Bournemouth in June 2019.

 He moved on loan to Eastleigh in January 2020, making 10 appearances in all competitions, and signed a new two-year contract with Bournemouth in July 2020.

 He signed on loan for Walsall in October 2020.

 On 8 January 2021, Scrimshaw joined Newport County on loan until the end of the season.
-He made his debut for Newport in the starting line up for the 0–0 draw against Salford City in League Two on 16 January 2021.
+He made his debut for Newport in the starting lineup for the 0–0 draw against Salford City in League Two on 16 January 2021.
 Scrimshaw scored his first goal for Newport on 23 January 2021 in the 3-2 League Two defeat against Oldham Athletic.

 On 20 August 2021, Scrimshaw again returned to League Two on loan, this time joining Scunthorpe United for the duration of the 2021–22 season.

 On 26 August 2022, Scrimshaw joined National League side Yeovil Town, signing a two-year deal.
 On 6 January 2023, Scrimshaw left Yeovil via mutual consent having played eight times.

 On 21 February 2023, Scrimshaw signed for National League side Eastleigh on a short-term deal.
+He was released at the end of the season.
+He then signed for AFC Totton in July 2023.

+In February 2024, he left Gosport Borough to join Poole Town.
+He moved to Weymouth in September 2024, scoring on his debut.
+The next month he moved on loan to Bracknell Town.